 Restructuring of a credit liability exists where it will probably result in a decrease of a financial liability for clients with identified financial difficulties due to a waiver or deferral of the settlement of the principal, interest or relevant fees and charges.
 The Bank may, therefore, modify contractual terms of repayment with their debtors in cases when the debtor's financial position has deteriorated and the debtor is not able to duly repay its obligations.

-The following table shows the quantitative analysis of all loan receivables where the Bank identified an event of default "internal debt restructuring" at the end of the reporting period; these receivables did not return from the default status.
-In addition to the "internal debt restructuring" indicator, these receivables can also be indicated by another default event.
+The following table shows the quantitative analysis of all loan receivables where the Bank performed internal debt restructuring at the end of the reporting period.